-This means a pupil has been identified by the SENCo/Inclusion Manager/class teacher as needing some extra specialist support in school from a professional outside the school.
+This means a pupil has been identified by the SENDCo/Inclusion Manager/class teacher as needing some extra specialist support in school from a professional outside the school.
 This may be from:

-• Local Authority central services, such as the ASD Outreach Team, Behaviour Support Team or Sensory Service (for students with a hearing or visual need).

-• Outside agencies such as the Education Psychology Service (EPS).
+- Local Authority central services, such as the ASD Outreach Team, Behaviour Support Team or Sensory Service (for students with a hearing or visual need), Integrated Early Years' Service. - Outside agencies such as the Educational Psychology for Everyone.

-What could happen?
+What could happen: